wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

 ### Subpart 2---Provisions relating to UHF right

+##### 20A Expiry of subpart 2

+*   This subpart expires and is repealed at the close of 30 November 2013\.

+    Section 20A: inserted, on 28 November 2013, by [section 9][132] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 #### Transfer of UHF right to Service

 ##### 21 Transfer of UHF right from Crown to Service